Olian04/html-router/README.md

 # web-component-router

-A router designed with simplicity in mind.
+A router designed with simplicity in mind where you dont have to touch any javascript if you dont want to.

 __Note:__ The name is a work in progress.